The dangers of mold

-Grey mold is favoured by shade or dense foliage in the bed and extended periods of excessive moisture.
-The likelihood of infection is increased by cool spring and summer temperatures and high humidity from frost control techniques, general irrigation and natural rainfall.
+Grey mold favours shade or dense foliage in the bed and extended periods of excessive moisture.
+The likelihood of infection increases by cool spring and summer temperatures and high humidity from frost control techniques, general irrigation and natural rainfall.

 — Manitoba Government

 Such infections are most common in well protected areas of the plant, where the humidity is high and air movement is poor.

 The fungus Botrytis cinerea causes Gray mold… Temperatures of 70 to 80 F and ample moisture favor the disease.
 Frequent irrigation and/or rain promote disease development.

 Botrytis loves warm, and humid (50% or over humidity) conditions.
 Lowering humidity will slow and stop spore germination.

 - KEEPING BUD ROT AT BAY WITH HUMIDITY CONTROL